sidechained/TrainingTheBeagle/Tutorials/_essential/installation.md

 * a laptop capable of running a unix terminal (i.e. mac/linux)
 * a beaglebone black
 * a 4GB SD card (minimum)
-* a micro to normal size SD card convertor (to insert the SD into your computer)
+* a micro to normal size SD card convertor (to insert the SD card into your computer)
 * a simple USB sound card for your beaglebone (for audio testing)
 * an ethernet connection to your Beaglebone Black (ethernet cable, switch or wireless router)
-* a working internet connection on the Beaglebone Black (see separate tutorial on internet access (LINK?!))
+* a working internet connection on the Beaglebone Black (see separate tutorial on internet access [here](http://www.TODO.com))

 #### SSH Basics